xmtp/libxmtp/xmtp_mls/IDENTITY.md

    ```

 4. A last resort KeyPackage (containing the credential and signed by the installation key per the [MLS spec](https://www.rfc-editor.org/rfc/rfc9420.html#name-key-packages)) is generated and stored on the device.
 5. The app publishes the last resort key package to the server.
-Other apps may query for this information to understand that the installation is on the network, associated with the account, and how to contact it.

-**Installation management**
+The server will provide all valid last resort key packages for a given wallet address to any client that requests it.

+## Credential validation

+## Installation revocation

 At any time, the user may enumerate active installations by querying for all identity updates under the account.
 The user may identify each installation by the creation time as well as the installation key from the signing text.

 In the event of a compromise, malicious app, or no longer used installation, the user may revoke an installation’s messaging access going forward by signing a revocation payload containing the installation’s identity keys using their wallet and publishing it to the server.
 This will subsequently be surfaced in the identity update list for clients to validate.

-**Authentication service**
+## Authentication service

 Unlike in other messaging providers, XMTP accounts are key-pairs.
 This means that the link between an installation and an account can be achieved via a signature that can be programmatically validated on any client device.
 There is no need for a centralized service to validate credentials, nor for safety numbers to be shown in apps built on top of XMTP.
 Additionally, apps built on top of XMTP may choose to layer on decentralized name resolution protocols such as ENS in order to display a user-friendly name.